Buffalo Bills vs. Jacksonville Jaguars NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Jaguars stats and trends

-- Jacksonville's games this year have gone over the total in two out of seven opportunities (28.6%).
+- Jacksonville's games this season have hit the over on two of seven set point totals (28.6%).

-- When Jacksonville puts up more than 15.6 points, it is 2-3 against the spread and 1-4 overall.
+- Jacksonville is 2-3 against the spread and 1-4 overall in games when it scores more than 15.6 points.

-- When Jacksonville picks up more than 269.0 yards, the team is 2-4 against the spread and 1-5 overall.
+- When Jacksonville totals more than 269.0 yards, the team is 2-4 against the spread and 1-5 overall.

-- This year the Jaguars have 12 turnovers, six fewer than the Bills have takeaways (18).
+- The Jaguars have 12 giveaways this season, while the Bills have 18 takeaways.

 Home and road insights